 - Protocols and networking: Does what you created demonstrate your understanding of how networks operate and how distributed systems coordinate?

 - Capacity and scaling: Did you build for scale in the right places and show an understanding of where bottlenecks will appear?

 - Operational support: Can your team monitor and diagnose problems, and do you provide analytics to your business partners?

 App Architecture and Data Modeling

 Again we’ll start with a brief introduction and then explain the application you’ll be asked to design.
-Using Sketchboard or a whiteboard, we will be looking at your ability to design the next level of detail as a logical implementation architecture.
+Using Hackerrank we will be looking at your ability to design the next level of detail as a logical implementation architecture.
 From our experience, we’ve found that in the allotted 45 minutes, you will only have time to do a “deep dive” into two out of three main areas (API design, class design, data schema).
 That being said, you should still have sufficient time to touch on each area.

 In this session, we’re looking for: